SysKitTeam/docs-bp/updates/sharepoint/language-packs-up-to-date.md

 description: Language Packs Up to Date best practices report by SPDocKit determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
 ---

-# Language Packs Up To Date
+# SharePoint Language Packs Up to Date

 ## Issue description